-She received her undergraduate degree in International Relations and Business from the University of Southern California.
-Due to her passion in helping people, she decided to continue her education and received a Masters degree, followed by a Doctorate in Clinical Psychology from the California School of Professional Psychology.
-She completed her clinical training at Cedars Sinai Medical Center, Children’s Hospital Los Angeles, and the Glen Roberts Child Study Center.
-Dr. Muradian is fluent in five languages and incorporates her multicultural background with her clients.
+She received her undergraduate degree in International Relations/Business Marketing from the University of Southern California.
+She also received a Master’s degree in Clinical Psychology followed by Doctorate in Clinical Psychology with a specialty in Children, Adolescents and Families.
+She completed her training at Cedars Sinai, Children’s Hospital and the Glen Roberts Child Study Center.